Did you know that Harry Potter is turning 34 years old this week?

 If you are a long time reader of my blog, you may remember our Very Hogwartsy Halloween in 2011, when my girls all went as Harry Potter characters.
-Bria was Hermione, Chloe was "Some Kid in Gryffindor," and Sophia was a Golden Snitch.
+My oldest was Hermione, Middle Daughter was “Some Kid in Gryffindor,” and my youngest was a Golden Snitch.

 Pumpkin costume pattern

 The pattern I had on hand is no longer in print, but this one or this one will both be perfect.
 Pumpkins are a popular kids’ costume at Halloween, so finding a pattern that is doable for you shouldn’t be difficult.

 Or, whatever your pattern calls for.

 A snitch is just a little round ball, so I decided to use the same pattern I used when I made a pumpkin costume a long time ago.
 If you know your way around a pattern, this is the easiest way.